gaelrenoux/tranzactio/README.md

 ### Why ?

 On my applications, I regularly have quite a bunch of business logics around my queries.
-If I want to run that logic within a transaction, I had to wrap it with Doobie's `ConnectionIO`.
+If I want to run that logic within a transaction, I have to wrap it with Doobie's `ConnectionIO`.
 But I'm already using ZIO as my effect monad!
 I don't want another one...
 In addition, IO monads on DB libraries (like Doobie's `ConnectionIO`) misses quite a bit of the operations that ZIO has.

 That's where TranzactIO comes from.
 I wanted a way to use ZIO everywhere, and run the transaction whenever I decided.